nextflow-io/training/docs/basic_training/tower.md

 !!! info

     The parameter forms view will appear if the workflow has a Nextflow schema file for the parameters.
-Please refer to the [Nextflow Schema guide](https://help.tower.nf/pipeline-schema/overview) to learn more about the schema file use-cases and how to create them.
+Please refer to the [Nextflow Schema guide](https://help.tower.nf/workflow-schema/overview) to learn more about the schema file use-cases and how to create them.

-This makes it trivial for users without any expertise in Nextflow to enter their pipeline parameters and launch.
+This makes it trivial for users without any expertise in Nextflow to enter their workflow parameters and launch.

 ![Pipeline parameters](img/launch_rnaseq_nextflow_schema.png)

-#### Adding a new pipeline
+#### Adding a new workflow

-Adding a pipeline to the pre-saved workspace launchpad is detailed in full on the [tower webpage docs](https://help.tower.nf/launch/launch/).
+Adding a workflow to the pre-saved workspace launchpad is detailed in full on the [tower webpage docs](https://help.tower.nf/launch/launch/).

-In brief, these are the steps you need to follow to set up a pipeline.
+In brief, these are the steps you need to follow to set up a workflow.

 1. Select the Launchpad button in the navigation bar.
 This will open the **Launch Form**.
 2. Select a [compute environment](https://help.tower.nf/compute-envs/overview).
-3. Enter the repository of the pipeline you want to launch. e.g. <https://github.com/nf-core/rnaseq.git>
+3. Enter the repository of the workflow you want to launch. e.g. <https://github.com/nf-core/rnaseq.git>
-4. Select a pipeline **Revision number**.
+4. Select a workflow **Revision number**.
 The Git default branch (main/master) or `manifest.defaultBranch` in the Nextflow configuration will be used by default.
 5. Set the **Work directory** location of the Nextflow work directory.
 The location associated with the compute environment will be selected by default.
 6. Enter the name(s) of each of the Nextflow **Config profiles** followed by the `Enter` key.
 See the Nextflow [Config profiles](https://www.nextflow.io/docs/latest/config.html#config-profiles) documentation for more details.
-7. Enter any pipeline parameters in YAML or JSON format.
+7. Enter any workflow parameters in YAML or JSON format.
 YAML example:

     ```yaml
     reads: "s3://nf-bucket/exome-data/ERR013140_{1,2}.fastq.bz2"
     paired_end: true
     ```

-8. Select Launch to begin the pipeline execution.
+8. Select Launch to begin the workflow execution.

 !!! info

-    Nextflow pipelines are simply Git repositories and can be changed to any public or private Git-hosting platform.
+    Nextflow workflows are simply Git repositories and can be changed to any public or private Git-hosting platform.
 See [Git Integration](https://help.tower.nf/git/overview/) in the Tower docs and [Pipeline Sharing](https://www.nextflow.io/docs/latest/sharing.html) in the Nextflow docs for more details.

 !!! note